percona/pmm-doc/docs/setting-up/client/docker.md

         docker pull percona/pmm-client:2

-2. Create a persistent data store
+2. Create a persistent data store based on the same image.
+This preserves local data when you pull an updated image.

         docker create -v /srv --name pmm-client-data percona/pmm-client:2 /bin/true

-    !!! alert alert-info "Note"
-        This container does not run, but exists only to make sure you retain all PMM data when upgrading to a newer image.

 3. Run the container